 Include a short statement, no more than 400 words, about the context the work was made in, for example was it made independently, as class project or part of a workshop, or perhaps a commission.
 In particular for film work, tell us what your role was on the film.

-During the application process, you will be asked to provide a digital portfolio for review.
-Please send all your work as a PDF or a website link to email@example.com, or upload it to the applicant portal when requested by our Admissions Team – and no later than two weeks after this request.
+You will be asked to provide a digital portfolio for review.
+Please send all your work as a PDF or a website link to email@example.com, or upload it to the applicant portal when requested by our Admissions Team – and no later than two weeks afterwards this request.

 Please compress the PDF or use an email transfer service such as WeTransfer for larger files.
 Remember to include your name, the course you are applying for and your student ID number.

-...please email firstname.lastname@example.org to book a time slot.
+...please email firstname.lastname@example.org, who will send you a link to book a time slot.
 Remember to include your name, the course you are applying for and your student ID number.
-Please send your digital portfolio as above.
+Please also send your digital portfolio as above.

-If you choose to discuss your portfolio in person, please allow up to 1.5 hrs on campus, as you will also have the opportunity to ask staff and current students questions, go on a tour of our facilities and explore the campus.
-You can bring along your hard-copy portfolio and sketchbooks or we can just discuss your digital portfolio.
+If you choose to come in and show us your work please allow for up to 1.5 hrs on campus, as you will also have the opportunity to ask staff and current students questions, take a tour of our facilities and explore the campus.
+You can bring your hard-copy portfolio and sketchbooks, or we can just discuss your digital portfolio.